 How many pieces of evidence are required for the EPA?

-This varies between 10-20 depending on the apprenticeship standard.
+This varies between 10 and 20 depending on the apprenticeship standard.

 Can the professional discussion be online?